 - 29. Vulvar Cancer.
-Approve for 1 year if the patient meets ALL of the following (A, B, C, and D): - A) Patient is ≥ 18 years of age; AND - B) Patient has human papilloma virus (HPV)-related disease; AND - C) Patient has tried at least one prior systemic therapy; AND Note: Examples are cisplatin, carboplatin, fluorouracil, paclitaxel, bevacizumab. - D) The medication is prescribed by or in consultation with an oncologist.
+Approve for 1 year if the patient meets ALL of the following (A, B, C, and D): - A) Patient is $\geq 18$ years of age; AND - B) Patient has human papilloma virus (HPV)-related disease; AND - C) Patient has tried at least one prior systemic therapy; AND Note: Examples of systemic therapy are cisplatin, carboplatin, fluorouracil, paclitaxel, bevacizumab. - D) The medication is prescribed by or in consultation with an oncologist.